General Email Accounts

 For general questions for Human Resources (not related to recruitment and hiring).

-Talent Acquisition offers Instant Messaging (IM) to our campus partners to address brief inquiries about recruitment according to established guidelines.
-We currently use Microsoft Teams for messaging.
-If you are interested in interacting with us via IM, reach out to your assigned recruiter.
+Talent Acquisition offers Instant Messaging (IM) and video call support to our campus partners to address brief inquiries about recruitment according to established guidelines.
+We currently use Microsoft Teams for this.
+If you are interested in interacting with us via MS Teams, reach out to your assigned recruitment consultant.

 What does this mean for HR partners?

-- One of our recruiters will be designated as your primary talent acquisition resource, your assigned recruiter "buddy."
+- One of our recruitment consultants will be designated as your primary talent acquisition resource, your assigned recruitment consultant "buddy."
 While we may assign additional or different team members to cover peak periods of volume or team member absences, our goal is to build ongoing relationships.

-- If your assigned recruiter buddy can’t answer your question, they will be in charge of getting you an answer.
+- If your buddy can’t answer your question, they will take point on getting you an answer.

-- You can find your assigned recruiter on the University Talent Acquisition Assigned Recruiter List
+- You can find your assigned recruitment consultant buddy on the University Talent Acquisition Assigned Recruitment Consultant List

-- Each recruiter will serve multiple units based on our assessment of our customers’ volume, typical recruitments, and other needs.
+- Each recruitment consultant will serve multiple units based on our assessment of our customers’ volume, typical recruitments, and other needs.

 - This model doesn’t guarantee immediate access to your buddy, but it does mean your outreach becomes an investment in their building a more comprehensive view of your recruitments and other pay actions.